Cancer and mental health

 If you are the family member of someone with cancer, it is not uncommon for you to also feel the effect of the diagnosis.
 You too can feel overwhelmed and there are once again many reasons for these feelings which may include being worried about your future with your loved one, having more responsibilities as a result of the diagnosis or your relationships with other people changing.
 People’s response to hearing that someone has cancer can sometimes be to offer you sympathy or to feel sorry for you, which whilst is probably well meaning, can make you feel like you are being treated differently.
 The impact cancer has on a person can go wider than just the person it is directly affecting, and it is important to realise that it is fine if you are also emotionally affected by the diagnosis.

-How to get help if you are experiencing a mental health condition alongside your cancer diagnosis
+How to get mental health support alongside cancer

-Despite the fact that there is a lot of evidence that cancer can cause a mental health condition to occur alongside the diagnosis, 47% of people who are living with cancer do not know where to go for mental health support.
+Despite the fact that there is a lot of evidence that cancer can cause people's mental health to be affected alongside the diagnosis, 47% of people who are living with cancer do not know where to go for mental health support.
 It is important that more awareness is made to direct people to the appropriate services so they know they can have support for their condition.
-This can be as simple as just encouraging them to talk to others and share their experience.
+This can be as simple as just encouraging people to talk to others and share their experience.
 Research shows that joining a cancer support group gives people a hopeful feeling and a better quality of life, and this is something everyone deserves to have access to.

 As a result of a cancer diagnosis, sometimes people can feel helpless and they should have the opportunity to equip themselves with resources that will allow them to improve their mental health.
 Smile do exactly this, giving those who have a physical chronic health condition, such as cancer, the resources they need to help with the mental challenges that may come with their condition.